realworldocaml/book/en/19-installing-ocaml.md

 The OPAM instructions will be simplified when integrated upstream into Debian and Fedora, which is ongoing.
-Until then, we're leaving source-code installation instructions.
+Until then, we're leaving source-code installation instructions here.
 Please leave a comment with any amended instructions you encounter

 </note>